You know that heavy feeling you get when your period is coming. You feel like a cross between a sloth and a beached whale.

 2. Up the potassium.

-Potassium is an important mineral essential for many body functions, including the promotion of normal digestion.
-Low potassium, on the other hand, can mess with digestion, and cause more cramping during your period.
+Potassium is an important mineral that’s essential for many body functions, including digestion.
+Low potassium can mess with digestion, and cause more cramping during your period.

-Load up on avocados, banana, dark leafy greens (like spinach and kale), sweet potato, peas, cucumber and cantaloupe.
+Load up on avocados, banana, dark leafy greens, sweet potato, cucumber and cantaloupe.

 3. Utilize nature’s diuretics.

 Help your body flush the bloating with foods that naturally promote urine production.
-Think asparagus (stinky, I know!), pineapple, peaches, cucumbers, watermelon, lemon juice, leeks, ginger, and garlic.
+Think asparagus, pineapple, peaches, cucumbers, watermelon, lemon juice, leeks, ginger and garlic.
 These foods will help flush that sodium through the body and ease the bloat.

 4. Drink lots of water.

 Water helps flush the bloat by promoting kidney function.
-It sounds odd that drinking water helps prevent and eliminate water retention, but it’s a fact!
-It also improve hydration levels, which in turns helps keep us energized, aiding us in better managing cramps.
-As a bonus, drinking warm water (like herbal tea or warm lemon water) increases blood flow to your skin and may relax cramped muscles.
+It sounds odd that drinking water helps prevent water retention, but it’s a fact!

 5. Exercise.

-I know it may feel counter-intuitive to exercise when you feel like a whale-sloth, but it actually helps!
+I know it feels counter-intuitive to exercise when you feel like a whale-sloth, but it helps!
 Working up a sweat helps you shed extra water weight.
-And, say hello to your helpful happy endorphins that are boosted through exercise.
+And, say hello to your helpful happy endorphins that come from exercise.
 This can take the edge off of cramps, and make life feel a little more tolerable.

-Bleeding for 5 days is already the pitts, so give your body a little love and support (and a heavy dose of…you go, girl).
+Bleeding for 5 days is already the pits, so give your body a little love and support (and a heavy dose of…you go, girl).
 Happy menstruating, strong mamas.